Misc

 Twelve Mile Creek Lake

 The dock is in at the main boat ramp.
-Largemouth Bass - Slow: Catch largemouth bass up to 19-inches with jigs or finesse plastics near weedlines.
+Bluegill - Fair: Try jigs tipped with livebait fished near cedar tree brush piles for bluegills up to 8.5 inches.
+Largemouth Bass - Fair: Catch largemouth bass up to 19-inches with jigs or finesse plastics near weedlines.

 West Lake (Osceola)